About safety equipment

 |Required safety equipment (Matrix)||Kb|

 As skipper, you should make sure that:

-- Everyone on board knows how to use the safety equipment.
+- Everyone knows how to use the safety equipment.
 Have everybody practice putting on lifejackets in good conditions so they are familiar with how to put them on and how they feel.

-- You are familiar with the instructions for use of EPIRBs, distress flares and the fire fighting equipment.
+- You are familiar with the instructions for use of distress beacons, inflatable lifejackets, distress flares and the fire fighting equipment.
 You may not have time for a crash course in an emergency.